giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 It should create all cluster resources.
 Please note master and worker vms are created, but will fail.
 This is expected behaviour.

+#### Configure IPsec

+Use [this guide](https://github.com/giantswarm/vpn#aws-ipsec-configuration) to configure IPSec.

+To get passphrase login to AWS console, switch to VPC service and open VPN connections.
+Select newly created VPN connection and click "Download configuration".

 #### Provision Vault with Ansible

 How to do that see [here](https://github.com/giantswarm/aws-terraform/blob/master/docs/install-g8s-on-aws.md#install-vault-with-hive-ansible)